 The first order of business was to get closer to our internal clients.
 We needed to understand their growth strategy and how Chemours is differentiated in our markets and with our customers.
 To do this, we focused on building better internal relationships which led to an improved understanding of business requirements, but also a much more collaborative approach to designing logistics solutions.

 Next was to drive a better understanding of service level needs and key performance indicators (KPIs).
 What we learned by focusing on KPIs is the way we’ve been choosing carriers and bidding all these years was not the way the businesses needed us to be buying.
 We also needed to be asking more of our third-party logistics providers (3PL) and we needed better technology.

 Almost 3 years later, the team looks and works differently.
 We implemented a new global transportation management system, which was the first global instance of such a system ever in our company.
-It helped drive standard processes across business and regions, and allowed us to finally track and measure the KPIs that were so important to us being customer centered.
+It helped drive standard processes across businesses and regions and allowed us to finally track and measure the KPIs that were so important to us being customer-centered.